There is no such thing as a “Good Demon.”

 Like The Owl House, DuckTales teaches kids not to be afraid to ask any questions or research any knowledge.
 But the difference in DuckTales is that they say, “THIS IS EVIL!”
 While the chief magic expert, Webby, may have a slightly unhealthy obsession with the “ethereal realms,” her eagerness comes from a desire to learn with an understanding of objective good vs. evil.

 Now, is there goodness in every being?
 Yes.

 Can everyone turn to good and be saved?
 Yes.

 Webby’s best friend, Leena, was a shadow manifested from the darkest evil.
-But Webby works constantly to pull Leena into the light.
-Her naivete causes her to be manipulated constantly by Leena, but her purity and her dedication to the light save Leena from “the shadow realm.”
+But Webby constantly works to pull Leena into the light.
+Her naivete causes her to be constantly manipulated by Leena, but her purity and dedication to the light save Leena from “the shadow realm.”
 Rather than what some people think a person should do and surrender to their friend’s ways in the name of “enlightenment.”

 - A warning and a lesson to always try and use all other means before magic.

-- It is approached like “The Force” there is good magic and bad magic, and our heroes stay in the light.
+- It is approached like “The Force.”
+There is good and bad magic, and our heroes stay in the light.

-- Our heroes approach supernatural beings, demon realms or other chaotic zones of lost souls with the utmost desire to conquer them, put them back in their place, and leave immediately after or completely separate them once again from the realm of the living.
+- Our heroes approach supernatural beings, demon realms, or other chaotic zones of lost souls with the utmost desire to conquer them, put them back in their place, and leave immediately after or completely separate them from the realm of the living.

 There is no such thing as a “good demon.”